 Teenage sexual involvement: at-risk lifestyle

 What about contraception?

-Sexuality education and the teaching of values – historically this has been a minefield for schools as the concept of values has been irrevocably (and inaccurately) tied to the concept of religion.
-Classroom support of traditional sexual values has been overtaken by the secularisation of schools and society in general, social changes due to the sexual revolution, the influence of an increasingly permissive multi-media, the mainstreaming of pornography and the effect of HIV/AIDS on the direction of school based sexuality education.
+Sexuality education and the teaching of values has historically been a minefield for schools as the concept of values has been irrevocably (and inaccurately) tied to the concept of religion.
+Classroom support of traditional sexual values has been overtaken by the secularisation of schools and society in general, social changes due to the sexual revolution, the influence of an increasingly permissive multi-media, the mainstreaming of online pornography and the effect of HIV/AIDS on the direction of school based sexuality education.